Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

 ### Project Overview
 ---
 Collection and analysis of sales data across the company's various sales regions, markets and stores.
-The goal of the project is to provide insights into revenue, units sold and transaction category over a two year-period.The analysis focuses on understanding sales performance and revenue trends across various regions and calculating important performance indicators like average revenue and average unit sold per store/region.
+The goal of the project is to provide insights into revenue, units sold and transaction category over a two year-period.
+The analysis focuses on understanding sales performance and revenue trends across various regions and calculating important performance indicators like average revenue and average unit sold per store/region.

 ### Data Source
 ---